sidoh/esp8266_milight_hub/README.md

 If you need to pair some bulbs, how to do this is [described in the wiki](https://github.com/sidoh/esp8266_milight_hub/wiki/Pairing-new-bulbs).

-## LED Status

-Some ESP boards have a built-in LED, on pin #2.
-This LED will flash to indicate the current status of the hub:

-* Wifi not configured: Fast flash (on/off once per second).
-See [Configure Wifi](#configure-wifi) to configure the hub.
-* Wifi connected and ready: Occasional blips of light (a flicker of light every 1.5 seconds).
-* Packets sending/receiving: Rapid blips of light for brief periods (three rapid flashes).
-* Wifi failed to configure: Solid light.

-In the setup UI, you can turn on "enable_solid_led" to change the LED behavior to:

-* Wifi connected and ready: Solid LED light
-* Wifi failed to configure: Light off

-Note that you must restart the hub to affect the change in "enable_solid_led".

-You can configure the LED pin from the web console.
-Note that pin means the GPIO number, not the D number ... for example, D2 is actually GPIO4 and therefore its pin 4.
-If you specify the pin as a negative number, it will invert the LED signal (the built-in LED on pin 2 is inverted, so the default is -2).

-If you want to wire up your own LED on a pin, such as on D2/GPIO4, put a wire from D2 to one side of a 220 ohm resister.
-On the other side, connect it to the positive side (the longer wire) of a 3.3V LED.
-Then connect the negative side of the LED (the shorter wire) to ground.
-If you use a different voltage LED, or a high current LED, you will need to add a driver circuit.

 ## Device Aliases

 You can configure aliases or labels for a given _(Device Type, Device ID, Group ID)_ tuple.
 For example, you might want to call the RGB+CCT remote with the ID `0x1111` and the Group ID `1` to be called `living_room`.
 Aliases are useful in a couple of different ways: